andrew-t/oeiscal/README.md

 And you don't have to count in ones.
 You could do just the odd numbers.
 Or just the primes.
 Or...

 So I did what anyone would do: I fired up Python, scraped the <a href="http://oeis.org/">Online Encyclopedia of Integer Sequences</a>, and <a href="http://twitter.com/823years">set my Raspberry Pi tweeting every interesting date it could find</a>

+##Note

+This is the Node.js version.
+Before starting, you need to run

+    npm install twitter
+    npm install q